What is project manager job satisfaction in 2025?

 It’s surprisingly common to find yourself in project management by surprise!
 That doesn’t mean you can’t take control and make the role into a career you love.

-We know what we’re talking about because we’re Visor, an all in one project management tool that gets your data in one place even when your people aren’t.
-We work with project and product managers all the time, even if that’s not their title.
-If you’re looking for better, less stressful ways to manage your projects, test out Visor, totally free.
+We know what we’re talking about because we’re Visor, a project portfolio management tool that gets your data in one place – even when your people aren’t.
+If you’re looking for better, less stressful ways to manage your projects, try out Visor, totally free.

 According to data gathered by Glassdoor, project managers report a broad job satisfaction that’s on the high end of the middle, with most metrics ranking in the ~3.5 star region (out of five stars).